soon-yau/AIHCND_C2_Starter/FDA_Submission_Template.md

 **Patient Population Description for FDA Validation Dataset:**

-Men and women distributed between the age of 1 and 100 .
+The sample population should be taken from men and women distributed between the age of 1 and 100 .
+Image modality shall be Xray image showing chest in both front and back views.
+The sample can include people with or without prio diagnosis of pneumonia and other lung diseases.

 **Ground Truth Acquisition Methodology:**

-X-ray images validated by radiologists.
+X-ray images validated by at least 3 different radiologists.

 **Algorithm Performance Standard:**